-How To Prove Pain And Suffering In Your Personal Injury Case
+How Can I Prove Pain and Suffering In a Florida Personal Injury Case?

 When it comes to proving your expenses, that seems like a relatively straightforward task.
 Your bills speak for themselves—present them and a jury knows what to award if they do find the Defendant negligent.
 The same goes for lost wages—even wages going into the future can be calculated with some math.